valeoai/obsnet/README.md

 # Triggering Failures: Out-Of-Distribution detection by learning from local adversarial attacks in Semantic Segmentation
 Victor Besnier, Andrei Bursuc, David Picard & Alexandre Briot In Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV) 2021
-## TL;DR
-In this paper, we propose a new method, named Observer Network, for OOD and error detection for semantic segmentation.
-We separate the segmentation and the error prediction by using a dedicated network to the later task, keeping the segmentation network unchanged.
-We trigger failures of the Segmentation Network by applying Local Adversarial Attacks (LAA) on the input image during training.
-These images serve as proxy OOD to train the observer.
-We show that our method is fast, accurate and memory efficient on three different datasets and compare against multiple baselines.

 ## Observer Architecture
 ![Alt text](img/teaser.png "Observer architecture")